JudgeGroovyman/JudgeGroovyman.github.io/VirtualReality.md

-Amiga Shooters that might actually be fair: Battle squadron, Hybris, Banshee, The killing game show, Agony, SWIV, Z-Out Amiga Shooters that are def unfair but could be fun with cheats: Disposable hero (so beautiful), Project x, Apidya, Uridium 2, Amiga games to spend some time with: Darkmere - like being inside Tolkien's world!
+Amiga Shooters that might actually be fair: Battle squadron, Hybris, Banshee, The killing game show, Agony, SWIV, Z-Out Amiga Shooters that are def unfair but could be fun with cheats: Disposable hero (so beautiful), Project x, Apidya, Uridium 2, Amiga games to spend some time with:
 More Modern Games to spend some time with: Lord of the Rings: TTT, Lord of the Rings: Rotk, Resident Evil Archives res, Minotaur Aracde,

+Top of my mind:
+1. Darkmere Amiga on Mac Laptop - like being inside Tolkien's world!
+2. Finish Thumper, Curse of the Moon,